Sm00thix/IKPLS/paper/paper.md

 In the extreme case of $|V_s| = 1$, the alternative performs a factor of $N-1$ more multiplications than our algorithm for cross-validation.
 When $|V_s| < |T_S|$ (the typical case for cross-validation), our algorithm computes fewer multiplications than the alternative in steps 2 to 5.
 Observe that step 1 in our algorithm computes $N \cdot K (K + M)$ multiplications, irrespective of the number of splits and sizes, which the alternative does not need.

-The caveat with this algorithm, and the reason for not having implemented it in the `ikpls` package, is that preprocessing methods dependent on statistics from multiple samples (such as feature centering and scaling) allow a single row in $\X$ to affect the full $\XT\X$ and $\XT\Y$ and a single row in $\Y$ to affect the full $\XT\Y$.
-If such preprocessing is applied, the proposed algorithm must consider the effects on the sample statistics in steps 3 and 4 to avoid data leakage between training and validation splits.
-The authors believe there is no easy way to consider this in the general case but welcome any future contributions addressing this issue.
+The caveat with this algorithm is that preprocessing methods dependent on statistics from multiple samples (such as feature centering and scaling) allow a single row in $\X$ to affect the full $\XT\X$ and $\XT\Y$ and a single row in $\Y$ to affect the full $\XT\Y$.
+If such preprocessing is applied, the proposed algorithm must consider the effects on the sample statistics in steps 3 and 4 to avoid data leakage between training and validation splits. `ikpls` has solved this issue for feature centering, which is a widespread preprocessing method for PLS.
+However, the authors believe there is no easy way to consider such preprocessing in the general case but welcome any future contributions addressing this issue.

 # Acknowledgements